PAGURI: a user experience study of creative interaction with text-to-music models: Introduction

 \section{Introduction}

-Since the 1950s, computer-based music generation has been an interest of both the music and computer science research communities~\citep{hiller1957musical,mathews1969technology}.
-The advent of deep learning has brought immense advancements, substituting all previously existing state-of-the-art techniques~\citep{briot2020deep}.
-In this context, the latest breakthrough has been the recent introduction of Text-To-Music (TTM) models, which enable the generation of raw audio musical signals given as input text prompts describing the desired music.
+Since the 1950s, computer-based music generation has been an interest of both the music and computer science research communities~\cite{hiller1957musical,mathews1969technology}.
+Deep learning has been widely applied to music generation, rapidly becoming a well-researched branch of the field~\cite{briot2020deep}.
+In this context, the latest breakthrough has been the recent introduction of Text-To-Music (TTM) models, which enable the generation of raw audio musical signals based on input text prompts describing the desired music.

-The introduction of TTM models has lowered the technical competencies needed to use music generative models, effectively posing, for the first time, the need to consider if and how AI is introducible into music creative practice.
+The introduction of TTM models has reduced the technical skills required to use music generative models, making it necessary, for the first time, to consider whether and how AI can be integrated into music creation practices.
 Although generative models for music are gaining more and more popularity, there is still a lack of comprehensive research on this topic.
-We advocate that it is important to conduct this type of research closely with potential final users and music practitioners, to develop tools that not only showcase the impressive capabilities of the technology in the music field but also highlight how these tools can be viewed and perceived as musical instruments for creating music.
+We advocate that it is important to conduct this type of research closely with potential users of TTM models.
+In this study, we define a user as a person with different levels of musical expertise who interacts with the considered TTM model.
+This approach helps develop tools that not only showcase the impressive capabilities of the technology in the music field but also highlight how these tools can be viewed and perceived as musical instruments for creating music.

-In this paper, we propose Prompt Audio Generator User Research Investigation (PAGURI).
-Through PAGURI, we aim to analyze to what extent TTM models are ready to be used as tools for music creation and composition and explore their potential integration into the music creation process based on feedback from users and music professionals.
-Our main focus is determining the specific phases and purposes for which users would apply these tools in their creation processes, and where they are considered most useful.